-It helps to come to the Special Collections Library with a topic or research question in mind.
+It helps to come to Special Collections & Archives with a topic or research question in mind.
 Discuss your research with Library staff throughout your project.
 They are familiar with the collections and may be able to help you to refine your research topic or offer suggestions for search strategy.

 Getting started: background research and forming a research question

 - Use published sources and trusted web sites to collect background information on your topic.